Schreyen's Cichlid

 Coloration and Sexual Dimorphism: Rocky camouflage and subtle, understated elegance.
 The base canvas eschews "neon" flashiness in favor of an elegant, muted light brown, pale ochre, or clay-beige wash, designed perfectly to blend invisibly against limestone rubble.
 The livery is broken by characteristic, yet faint, irregular brownish vertical bars or a subtle checkerboard mottling along the flanks.
 However, catching the aquarium light, it flashes a stunning, icy-blue or pearlescent reticulation that intensely trims the entire outer perimeter of its unpaired fins, often accompanied by a faint golden glow over the gill covers. **Complete Lack of Dimorphism:** Males and females are absolute visual photocopies of one another.
 Only in full adulthood does the Alpha male present a slightly bulkier, marginally longer frame.
 100% accurate identification requires examining the vented genital papilla or witnessing the actual spawning act.

-Tank Setup: Despite its "pocket-sized" dimensions, its intense territorial aggression absolutely mandates an aquarium footprint of at least 80 cm in length (approximately 100-120 liters / 30 Gallons) for *a single breeding pair*, or significantly larger for a community setup.
+Aquarium Setup: Despite its "pocket-sized" dimensions, its intense territorial aggression absolutely mandates an aquarium footprint of at least 80 cm in length (approximately 100-120 liters / 30 Gallons) for *a single breeding pair*, or significantly larger for a community setup.
 The aquascape is a life-or-death requirement: you MUST submerge the tank in an enormous, towering volume of stacked limestone rocks, layered slate, and rounded cobbles.
 You must construct a labyrinthine fortress dense with blind tunnels, deep caves, and tight fissures reaching the mid-water column.
 A generous bed of extremely fine (aragonite or silica) sand is mandatory; while not a "shell dweller", it instinctively and vigorously excavates deep pits and trenches at the base of the rocks to custom-model its cave entrance.

-Feeding and Diet: A rigorous, obligate benthic micro-predator (carnivore).
+Diet and Feeding: A rigorous, obligate benthic micro-predator (carnivore).
 In the wild, it meticulously explores every millimeter of the rock faces, tirelessly "picking off" tiny crustaceans, annelid worms, copepods, and hidden eggs from the crevices (zoobenthos).
 Its digestive tract is short and heavily specialized for meat proteins; NEVER feed it generic algae wafers or heavy plant matter, which guarantees lethal intestinal blockages.
 In captivity, it furiously demands live baby brine shrimp (Artemia nauplii), premium frozen Mysis shrimp, cyclops, and (sparingly) chopped bloodworms.
 It must be immediately trained onto high-protein, fast-sinking marine micro-pellets.

 Water Quality: Cast-iron, uncompromising Tanganyikan parameters dictate survival.
 Water must be exceptionally hard and fiercely alkaline.
 High mineral hardness is vital (GH 15-20), with the pH permanently cemented between 8.2 and 9.0 (the generous use of chemical buffers or crushed coral sand is critical).
 Maintain rock-steady, moderate tropical temperatures (24°C - 26°C / 75-79°F).
 Tank hygiene must border on immaculate: utilize massively overpowered biological filtration to instantly crush the ammonia from their high-protein diet.
 Couple this with violent surface water agitation to ensure maximum oxygen saturation (replicating the wave-washed lake) and perform massive, rigorous weekly partial water changes.

-Compatibility: Exceptionally tricky in small volumes due to its "trench-warfare dwarf" temper.
+Compatibility and Cohabitation: Exceptionally tricky in small volumes due to its "trench-warfare dwarf" temper.
 It is completely, ruthlessly intolerant of other members of its own species (two adult males housed in 30 gallons will brutally fight until one dies of exhaustion) and highly hostile toward morphologically similar rock-dwellers that invade its immediate bunker.
-It makes a spectacular resident in high-volume (120-150 cm / 4-5 feet) Tanganyikan community tanks, pairing flawlessly with open-water, top-swimming planktivore schools like Cyprichromis, or strategically paired (with massive distance between rock layouts) with open-sand shell-dwellers (e.g., N. multifasciatus), where both parties will mutually ignore each other.
+It makes a spectacular resident in high-volume (120-150 cm / 4-5 feet) Tanganyikan community tanks, pairing flawlessly with open-water, top-swimming planktivore schools like Cyprichromis, or strategically paired (with massive distance between rock layouts) with open-sand shell-dwellers (e.g. N. multifasciatus), where both parties will mutually ignore each other.
 Avoid mixing with massive, aggressive Julidochromis.

-Reproduction in Captivity: A highly secretive, paranoid "Cave Spawner".
+Aquarium Breeding: A highly secretive, paranoid "Cave Spawner".
 Establishing a solid pair by growing out a group of 6 juveniles is the standard protocol; you must immediately net out and sell the "rejected siblings", as the newly formed pair will ruthlessly persecute and assassinate them.
 The pair will frantically scrub the hidden ceiling of a pitch-black, deeply buried rock fissure.
 The female deposits a highly modest number (20-40) of tiny eggs completely upside down.
 The parents enact a maniacal, militarized defense of the crevice.
 The microscopic fry remain anchored in the deepest darkness of the den for days, only beginning to explore the immediate threshold under the lethal gaze of their parents.
 It is vital to target-feed liquid fry food or live baby brine shrimp directly via a pipette into the cave opening.

 Risks and Diseases: 1.
 Lethal Rockslides (Death by Crushing): The number one cause of death is the owner stacking mountains of heavy stones DIRECTLY ON TOP OF the sand bed.
 The schreyeni will relentlessly excavate tunnels beneath the foundation stones, completely destabilizing the wall, causing a catastrophic collapse that will horribly crush the fish to death.
 Rocks must always rest firmly on the bare bottom glass.
 2. Gender War (Death of the Female): In small tanks, or tanks sparse on rockwork, an over-eager male attempting to breed with an unready female will inflict continuous, savage attacks; without adequate blind caves to permanently hide in, the female will be battered to death via acute stress.
 3. Nitrate Asphyxiation / Acidosis: Neglecting water changes leading to a crash in alkaline hardness will chemically burn their gill membranes, causing death by slow suffocation.